Dragon-Eyes/RequestX-Ticket/README.md

 Request X Ticketing application

 Procedural PHP 7 using mysqli
+(Mailservice API connection is object oriented)

 You need to create a db_credentials.php from db_credentials_template.php to provide your own database credentials.
 Please also adapt the "SUPPORT_EMAIL" in configuration.php

+##Notifications
+E-mail notifications are send
+* when a new ticket is created (to the responsible) and
+* when the status is changed to done (to the requester)

+##Compatability
 Database tested: MariaDB 10

 The version on Master is working fine.